Chande Forecast Oscillator Formula, Strategy

 Watch for visible support or resistance line on the indicator.
 If that breaks we may see a single-sided move in the market.
 Here in this example, this is the Nifty index 5 minutes chart.
 Check the CFP could never cross the +30 mark.
 So when it spiked way above the 30 mark it triggered a one-sided buying.

 If you are following this advanced strategy remember sometimes this can be a trap too.
 You can be caught in a single bar movement.
-Hence in case of taking a buy position buy only if the price crosses the trigger candle high.
-Similarly in case of taking a sell make sure that the price breaks below the low of the trigger candle.
+Hence in the case of taking a buy position buy only if the price crosses the trigger candle high.
+Similarly, in case of taking a sell make sure that the price breaks below the low of the trigger candle.

 Suggested Reading